Javier Peres

-Javier S. Peres (b.
-1972) is a contemporary art dealer and gallery owner.
-His gallery, Peres Projects, is in the Karl-Marx-Allee in Berlin, and has offices in Los Angeles, California.
+Javier S. Peres (born 1972) is a contemporary art dealer and gallery owner.
+His former gallery, Peres Projects, was in the Karl-Marx-Allee in Berlin, and had offices in Los Angeles, California.

+Following insolvency in early 2025, Peres Projects closed all its spaces in Berlin, Milan, and Seoul.

 Biography

 Peres started Peres Projects in San Francisco, California, in 2002.
 He was included in the Art Review Power 100 in 2006.
 He collects premodern African Art.